WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/capauth.md

   signature="P26kEk...o0rBQ=="
 ```

-The first set of lines beings a standard HTTP/2 request:
+The first set of lines is the start of a standard HTTP/2 request:

 ```http
 :method: GET